NeuroDong/Latex_for_review_comments/README.md

 English| [Chinese](https://github.com/NeuroDong/Latex_for_review_comments/blob/main/chinese_doc.md)

 # Latex Template for Review Comments of Papers
-A personalized modification on [Journal-Response-Letter-Template-Latex](https://github.com/shellywhen/Journal-Response-Letter-Template-Latex).
-The modified contents are as follows:
+A modification on [Journal-Response-Letter-Template-Latex](https://github.com/shellywhen/Journal-Response-Letter-Template-Latex).
+The modified contents include but are not limited to the following:

-- We added the contents and the font color of the Response content.
+- Add color to the font of the response content block to more clearly distinguish between reviewer comments and author responses.

-- We have added a Summary Comment for each reviewer, and the Summary Comment is not numbered.
+- Add a Summary Comment for each reviewer, and the Summary Comment is not numbered.

 - All comments belonging each reviewer share one Reference.